sulexware/sign-up-form/README.md

-#Sign-up Form
+# Project Sign-up Form

-This project is the first page of most project been a sign-up page.
+This project is the first page of most project being a sign-up page.

 ## Skillset